-A mountainous region with all the conveniences of a City, people travel here for a change of pace, oh, and for Songkran festival, which sees the population double during this 5-day festival in April.
+A mountainous region with all the conveniences of a City, people travel to Chiang Mai for a change of pace, and for Songkran, which sees the population double during this 5-day festival in April.
 Songkran was the reason we visited, and although we did the usual tourist activities, we also did a few unique and different things whilst in Chiang Mai.

 So, as the famous Thai saying goes, this post is “same-same but different”.
 This is my Chiang Mai – 10 awesome things to do in north Thailand.